Interpreting model run results

 Changing the optimization goal

 When there is a feasible solution (meaning all hard constraints are met), Timefold further optimizes for soft constraints.
-By default each of these constraints are given the same importance, but you can give constraints different weights.
+By default each of these constraints are given the same importance, but you can change the optimization goals.

 Compare to other runs